Broken Top: Physical geography

 Weather varies greatly in the area due to the rain shadow caused by the Cascade Range.
 Air from the Pacific Ocean rises over the western slopes, which causes it to cool and dump its moisture as rain (or snow in the winter).
 Precipitation increases with elevation.
 Once the moisture is wrung from the air, it descends on the eastern side of the crest, which causes the air to be warmer and drier.
 On the western slopes, precipitation ranges from 80 to 125 in annually, while precipitation over the eastern slopes varies from 40 to 80 in in the east.
 Temperature extremes reach 80 to 90 °F in summers and -20 to -30 °F during the winters.

-Before settlement of the area at the end of the 19th century, wildfires frequently burned through the local forests, especially the ponderosa pine forests on the eastern slopes.
+Before non-indigenous settlement of the area at the end of the 19th century, wildfires frequently burned through the local forests, especially the ponderosa pine forests on the eastern slopes.
 Due to fire suppression over the past century the forests have become overgrown, and at higher elevations they are further susceptible to summertime fires, which threaten surrounding life and property.
 In the 21st century, wildfires have been larger and more common in the Deschutes National Forest.
 In September 2012, a lightning strike caused a fire that burned 41 sqmi in the Pole Creek area within the Three Sisters Wilderness, leaving the area closed until May 2013.
 In August 2017, officials closed 417 sqmi in the western half of the Three Sisters Wilderness, including 24 mi of the Pacific Crest Trail, to the public because of 11 lightning-caused fires, including the Milli Fire.
 As a result of the increasing incidence of fires, public officials have factored the role of wildfire into planning, including organizing prescribed fires with scientists to protect habitats at risk while minimizing adverse effects on air quality and environmental health.